 How to fill-in a BAeA Judging Sheet

 Here is an example of a completed judging sheet Form-A. The Form-B is available on the sequences page of this website.
-These marks would be representative of a mid-rank pilot, who would have done much better if the stall entry to the spin was acceptable and the HZ for fig-9 was avoided.
+These marks would be representative of a moderately well performing pilot who would have done even better if the slow roll at figure-4 had been better executed.

 The judge has made good range of comments which the assistant has recorded in the Remarks column, so the pilot would be able to see where he/she lost marks and roughly why.